UT-MPC/pxt-moveSMART/tutorial3.md

 ## Step 9

-The @boardname@ is now a pedometer-- a device that counts how many steps you take.
+The @boardname@ is a pedometer again.
+But now it uses a variable!.
 You can now flash your code into your real @boardname@!

 Press the **Download** on the bottom left of your screen.